tanerijun/vitaneri/src/content/posts/leetcode-container-with-most-water-with-typescript.md

 ---
 datetime: 2022-10-27T05:34:34.621Z
 title: "LeetCode: Container With Most Water With TypeScript"
-slug: leetcode-container-with-most-water-with-typescript
-featured: false
 tags:
   - leetcode
   - dsa
   - typescript
-description: 'Solving "Container With Most Water" from LeetCode with TypeScript.'
 ---

 In this post, we're going to solve LeetCode's "Container With Most Water" using TypeScript.